Skip to content

 Tips

-• WhatsApp is the easiest delivery channel for visitor QRs.
-Set WhatsApp up in Settings → Notification Channels and the Send to WhatsApp button appears next to every pass.
+• Email and Telegram are the easiest delivery channels for visitor QRs.
+Set them up in Settings → Notification Channels and the corresponding Send buttons appear next to every pass.

 • Cap exceedances show up as a red banner on the resident's dashboard with the option to "Request override".
 Management can approve overrides per visit.